GigahexHQ/blog-website/blog/2020-12-08-monitor-spark-jobs-in-emr.md

   - AWS EMR
 ---

-Gigahex is an alternative to Spark History server, that exposes a brand new dashboard to visualize the different metrics exposed by Spark.
+Gigahex is an alternative to Spark History server, that works with any Cloud or OnPrem Spark cluster.
+Today we will see how does it integrate with AWS EMR.

 <!--truncate-->

-Follow the below steps to configure your spark application to publish Spark metrics to Gigahex Cloud monitoring platform for Apache Spark.

 ### 1. Spin up an EMR Cluster